0sugo/first/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to thank microverse for giving me an opportunity to pursue what I want.
+I would like to thank microverse for issuing the project to the students.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>